InAbsencia/inabsentia.io/src/_posts/2017-01-03-Archlinux-And-The-Aspect-Of-Ricing.markdown

 {: style="text-align: justify;"}

 You are the owner of the system, and you can pretty much do anything to customize it and making it look great if you have root access.
-I really like this, since your system just wont look like every other default configuration of Gnome or KDE or some other popular desktop environment, it makes your system feel way more personal, and best of all, act exactly the way you want it to.
+I really like this, since your system just won't look like every other default configuration of Gnome or KDE or some other popular desktop environment, it makes your system feel way more personal, and best of all, act exactly the way you want it to.
 {: style="text-align: justify;"}

 As stated beforehand, Arch is a very simple and barebones system out of the box.
-This is the primary reason why it goes so well with the aspect of ricing, since you are forced to setup and install your own environment from the very start, so why not make it pretty and slight personal.
+This is the primary reason why it goes so well with the aspect of ricing, since you are forced to setup and install your own environment from the very start, so why not make it pretty and personal.
 {: style="text-align: justify;"}

 Ricing requires a little bit of scripting and Linux knowledge since most of the time you will be putting configuration files to various directories in your system,